This is how I got the biggest increase in productivity in the last 5 years.

 Planning my day as the first task

 After initial success, I drifted toward “plan my whole day and then start that important task”.
 Didn’t work so well.
 While planning a day, I usually encountered a small task: “Aha, easy 3-minute win!
 GTD prepared me for this!
 I just have to start this Slack conversation to update this status”.
 Then inevitably I’m replaying to other messages, it’s 15 minutes later and the productive mood is gone.
 Ok, it’s Slack rant time!
-If you want, you can stop reading now, there is no more content below.
+(I wanted to move it to another post, but, well, it is productivity related) If you want, you can stop reading now, this is the last part of the post.

 Replying to Slack messages feels productive, but it is a very, very addictive way to procrastinate.
 It’s hard to say no to it.
 Others are replying fast.
 Instant messaging creates expectation of a fast answer.
 It’s not your grandpa’s email after all.
 It is gratifying, it is a quick fix, it’s easy.
 Get your dopamine hit now.